euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 - 95% availability per day
 - Stated as target/lower bound <= SLI <= upper bound
 - Should specify how they are measured and the conditions when they are valid
+- Multiple SLOs can be specified for the 50%, 98% and 99.9% cases.
 - Ex.
 Average latency of HTTP requests for a service should be less than 100 milliseconds
+- **Tips**
+	- The goal isn't to mak the SLOs as high as possible but as low as you

 **SLA (Agreements)**